-Replacement of lighting with LEDs in the warehouse, laboratory and production areas

-- Installation of ceiling fans in production for better heat distribution - Use and adjustment of flowmeters that have reduced water consumption by 46.1% - Installation of heating valves with automatic window open detection and smart radiator thermostats - Installation of slatted curtains on the doors in the production hall to reduce heating oil consumption - Installation of electricity meters on some casting machines to record consumption and identify potential savings where necessary - Sealing of the roller shutter door in the delivery area to reduce energy consumption - · Use of boiler covers to reduce heating oil consumption - Complete insulation of the heating pipes to reduce heat loss - and much more
+- Replacement of lighting with LEDs in the warehouse, laboratory and production areas - Installation of ceiling fans in production for better heat distribution - Use and adjustment of flowmeters that have reduced water consumption by 46.1% - Installation of heating valves with automatic window open detection and smart radiator thermostats - Installation of slatted curtains on the doors in the production hall to reduce heating oil consumption - Installation of electricity meters on some casting machines to record consumption and identify potential savings where necessary - Sealing of the roller shutter door in the delivery area to reduce energy consumption - · Use of boiler covers to reduce heating oil consumption - Complete insulation of the heating pipes to reduce heat loss - · and much more base year 2019 while the number of vehicles in the fleet remained the same.

-The above-mentioned use of boiler covers can be highlighted as a specific savings measure in 2023.
-This suggestion came from an employee and was submitted as part of the ideas management programme.
+The abovementioned use of boiler covers can be highlighted as a specific savings measure in 2023.
+This suggestion came from an employee and was submit-ted as part of the ideas management programme.
 By implementing this measure, an energy saving of 13.8 % was achieved.

-The reduction in emissions in the vehicle fleet area was also further expanded in 2023.
-By continuing to consistently switch the vehicle fleet strategy to e-mobility, CO2 emissions were reduced by 70% per year from the base year 2019 while the number of vehicles in the fleet remained the same:
+The reduction in emissions in the vehicle fleet area was also further expanded in 2024.
+By continuing to consistently switch the vehicle fleet strategy to e-mobility, CO_2 emissions were reduced by 60% per year from the